trouchet/organism/README.md

 # Organism

-A MQTT javascript service to publish/subscribe topics and messages
+A MQTT javascript producer/consumer to publish/subscribe topics and messages.